Ford cancels Mexico plant. Will create 700 U.S. jobs in 'vote of confidence' in Trump

 "We didn't cut a deal with Trump.
 We did it for our business," Fields told CNN's Poppy Harlow in an exclusive interview Tuesday.

 The $700 million investment will go to the Flat Rock, Michigan plant to produce more electric and self-driving cars.
-Ford believes electric vehicles will outsell gas-powered vehicles within the next 15 years.
+Ford believes electrified vehicles will outsell gas-powered vehicles within the next 15 years.

 Ford is planning to roll out seven new electric vehicles in the next five years, including a Mustang Hybrid.